Scelidosaurus: Armour

+The limbs were sheathed in a mosaic of small bony nodules and rows of narrow, elongated structures with ridges.
+The tail exhibits a distinct arrangement, with four rows of tall, hollow, ridged bony elements along its top, bottom, and sides.
+Near the base of the tail, the underside features closely spaced, deep bony keels.
+The variation in bony armor across this animal, particularly in the neck and sides, suggests that larger projections were likely covered by keratin, while smaller, hollow forms may have served other functional or adaptive roles.
 Some of the latest specimens found show partly different osteoderms including scutes on which the keel is more like a thorn or spike.
 These specimens also seem to have little horns on the rear corners of the head, placed on the squamosal bones.
 Fossilized skin impressions have also been found.
 Between the bony scutes, Scelidosaurus had rounded non-overlapping scales like the present Gila monster.
 Between the large scutes, very small (5-10 millimetres [0.2-0.4 in]) flat "granules" of bone were perhaps distributed within the skin.
 In the later Ankylosauria, these small scutes may have developed into larger scutes, fusing into the multi-osteodermal plate armour seen in genera such as Ankylosaurus.